nobabas/MTRN4231/README.md

   - Using this as it is in a different environement may yield different results.
 - Innovation
   - Although there are some example similar to this project, there have been no example of pure automation of consistent soil detection.
+  - A critical technical challenge was enabling the robot to stop immediately upon detecting soil contact.
+In standard ROS 2 architectures, a long-running motion command can block the execution thread, preventing the system from processing new sensor data until the movement is complete.
+To solve this, we implemented a Multi-Threaded Architecture using ReentrantCallbackGroups.
+This allows the "Brain Node" to run the motion routine on one thread while simultaneously processing high-frequency sensor data on another.
+This design ensures that the instant the moisture threshold is breached, the system can interrupt the active move command and trigger an emergency stop, preventing damage to the sensor or the environment.

 ## Discussion and Future Work
 Our approach to this project has a simple objective to only detect the soil, which makes it effective and simple to complete the tasks without difficulty.
 It is creative as although there is a lot of soil detection related technology, not many of them are automated or utilises robot, as most uses are manual or requires manpower to run them in the real world.
 This idea is not novel to an extent but it provides an different approach to utilising this technology.